 - less tourist trek with intact Tibetan culture and the option of climbing up to 5,000m.

 - Moderate to difficult with rugged trail forest walking and altitude over 3,000m.

 Day 1 - Arrival in Kathmandu.

 Welcome to the country of Mt.
 Everest!
 As you arrive in Tribhuvan International Airport, our Sherpa Expedition and Trekking representatives will receive you and transfer to the hotel which you have booked in Kathmandu.
-Hotel staffs will complete check in and manage for your accommodation.
-We organize welcome dinner in the hotel in the evening with our team.
+Hotel staffs will complete check-in and manage for your accommodation.
+We organize a welcome dinner in the hotel in the evening with our team.